 Other fireballs serve more traditional goals; the Accelerator, Decelerator, Anti-air, and Bullet act as good space control tools that, even if they don't hit your opponent, force your opponent to stand at range and try to evaluate what he can and can't do based on the pattern.
 At very close range, the different recoveries of the fireballs work heavily in Omen's favor if he cancels his strong pokes into different strengths and mixes up with staggered tick throws and other pressure.
 The defense can never be really sure when a throw is coming, or when he should shadow counter, and there's virtually no bad pattern that will ruin a block string if your opponent is close.

-Omen can dash in mid-air by double-tapping forward or backward.
+Omen can dash in mid-air by double-tapping forward or backward, a mechanic he shares with Mira.
 The air forward dash causes Omen to swoop forward, while the air backward dash causes Omen to drop to the ground quickly at a slightly diagonal angle.
 Omen can attack out of the air very quickly after initiating his dash, which makes Omen's aerial approach dangerous.
 Additionally, Omen can cancel air dashes into each other as many times as he likes before he hits the ground, so where Omen will end up when he starts to dash can be quite unpredictable.